kinnara-digital-studio/kecak-workflow/docs/buildingPlugins_Participant.md

 ### Map Participant to Users ##

 Each participant declared in Process Design would have its mapping configure here.
-There are various options to define particaipants.
+There are various options to define participants.

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/buildingPlugins-mapParticipantToUsers.png" alt="buildingPlugins-mapParticipantToUsers" />